 Major changes to the way content is published in v3 API

-Simplified model.
+The new publishing model is simplified and uses fewer entities to create a Streaming Locator.
+The API reduced down to just two entities vs. the previous 4 entities required.

-Content Key Policies and Streaming Locators now replace the previous need for ContentKeyAuthoriationPolicy, AssetDeliveyPolicy, ContentKey, and AccessPolicy
+Content Key Policies and Streaming Locators now replace the previous need for ContentKeyAuthoriationPolicy, AssetDeliveryPolicy, ContentKey, and AccessPolicy

 Creating Content Key Policies